deltachat/deltachat-core/ci_scripts/README.md

-# Continous Integration Scripts for Delta Chat
+# Continuous Integration Scripts for Delta Chat

-Continous Integration is run through CircleCI but is largely independent of it.
+Continuous Integration is run through CircleCI but is largely independent of it.